spacecake/openwrt-zyxel-gs1900-24e/README.md

 * Navigate to Maintenance > Firmware
 * Select the HTTP radio button
 * Select the Active radio button
 * Use the browse button to locate the realtek-rtl838x-zyxel_gs1900-24e-initramfs-kernel.bin file and select open so File Path is updated with filename.
 * Select the Apply button.
-Screen will display "Prepare for firmware upgrade ...".
-*Wait until screen shows "Do you really want to reboot?" then select the OK button
+Screen will display "Prepare for firmware upgrade ..."
+Wait until screen shows "Do you really want to reboot?"then select the OK button
 * Once OpenWrt has booted, scp the sysupgrade image to /tmp and flash it:
 ```
    > sysupgrade -n /tmp/realtek-rtl838x-zyxel_gs1900-24e-squashfs-sysupgrade.bin